 Be sure to request an official copy of your previous College transcripts be sent to Columbia for review.
 The Office of Transcript Evaluation will send what class/credits have transferred and which courses will be applied towards the Liberal Arts and Sciences requirements.
 You will receive a separate notice via email from the Theatre Department regarding which transfer credits will be applied towards requirements in the major.
 You can also meet with the Theatre Academic Coordinator at the Transfer Suite on your Orientation day.

-We recommend you register for the following in your first semester:
+We recommend all Theatre students register for the following during the first semester:

 - • 31-1251 Theatre Foundation I: Making Theatre*